blendbyte/CoyoteCert/README.md

     ->issueOrRenew(daysBeforeExpiry: 30);
 ```

-Run this in a cron job or scheduler.
-Safe to call as often as you like; it does nothing when the certificate is still valid.
+Safe to call as often as you like.
+It does nothing when the certificate is still healthy.
+Run it in a cron job and forget about it.

 ### renew()